Embraer S.A. (ERJ) Shares Up Despite Recent Market Volatility

 ERJ’s Market Performance

-The stock of Embraer S.A.
-(ERJ) has seen a 2.92% increase in the past week, with a 28.61% rise in the past month, and a 44.27% gain in the past quarter.
-The volatility ratio for the week is 2.36%, and the volatility levels for the past 30 days are at 2.79% for ERJ.
-The simple moving average for the last 20 days is 9.65% for ERJ stock, with a simple moving average of 46.15% for the last 200 days.
+ERJ stock saw an increase of 3.02% in the past week, with a monthly gain of 17.88% and a quarterly increase of 53.38%.
+The volatility ratio for the week is 1.87%, and the volatility levels for the last 30 days are 2.58% for Embraer S.A.
+(ERJ).
+The simple moving average for the last 20 days is 7.57% for ERJ stock, with a simple moving average of 48.23% for the last 200 days.

 Analysts’ Opinion of ERJ